-Our spine surgeons, Robert Benz, MD and William Biggs, MD, have specialized (fellowship) training, board certification, years of experience, and expertise in helping people with back and neck disorders and injuries.
+At OCR, we specialize in orthopaedic spine surgery.
+Our spine surgeons, Robert Benz, MD, William Biggs, MD, and Matthew Gerlach, MD have specialized (fellowship) training, board certification, years of experience, and expertise in helping people with back and neck disorders and injuries.

 Surgery usually involves removing bone spurs, disc herniations, and other tissues that are compressing your spinal nerves or realigning the spine.
 The goal is to relieve your symptoms.

 Orthopaedic spine surgery is usually easier for patients who are in good physical condition before the operation; your doctor may prescribe a pre-conditioning program as you prepare for surgery.

 - reducing the medications you take (but talk with your doctor before altering any of your medications)

 - donating your own blood for your operation

 - losing weight if needed

 - if you smoke, stopping or reducing the amount of smoking